 Also, you can expect a delightful blood test before you’re handed over the goods.

 What types of pills are available?

-Japan offers a wide variety of the low hormone pills on prescription from monophasic (constant dose throughout cycle) to multiphasic pills (varied amounts during pill schedule).
-Monophasic pills run on a 21 day cycle and the most popular are Marvelon (マーべロン) and Ortho M-21 (オーソM-21).
-On the other hand, multiphasic pills come in a higher abundance and can run on both a 21 and 28 day cycle, the most commonly used are: Triquilar (トリキュラー), Ange (アンジュ), New Phase (シンフエーズ), Ortho 777 (オーソ７７７), as well as Marvelon (マーべロン).
+Japan offers a wide variety of low hormone pills on prescription from monophasic (constant dose throughout the cycle) to multiphasic pills (varying amounts during pill schedule).
+Monophasic pills run on a 21-day cycle and the most popular are Marvelon (マーべロン) and Ortho M-21 (オーソM-21).
+On the other hand, multiphasic pills come in a higher abundance and can run on both a 21 and 28-day cycle, the most commonly used are: Triquilar (トリキュラー), Ange (アンジュ), New Phase (シンフエーズ), Ortho 777 (オーソ７７７) as well as Marvelon (マーべロン).

 Emergency Contraception (morning after pill)

-It’s a little bit harder to find emergency contraception, and prices can vary wildly depending on where and when you go.
+It’s a little bit harder to find emergency contraception, and prices can vary wildly, typically costing around ¥10,000, depending on where and when you go.
 You can only get the morning after pill with a prescription from a doctor, which means you have to make an appointment and check that they provide it when you call.
 You can get away with saying “mo-ningu afutaa piru” (モーニングアフターピル), though the kanji reads kinkyuu-hinin-hou (緊急避妊法).

 Japan still has a long way to go when it comes to women’s health, but it’s slowly (very slowly) getting there.
 Let’s keep the conversation going and take care of ourselves.
 Never forget, the pill won’t protect you against sexually transmitted diseases (STDs) or infections (STIs).
 Stay safe!